jijivishu/TestTubeYumYums/.github/README.md

    Utilizes Django's in-built post migration signals for populating first two rows of CBC model and VitMin model when the migrations are made for the very first time.
    ### yum_yums > models.py
-   Contain schema for food items stored in database
+   Contains schema for food items stored in database

 ## Installation